Header Image: Observation Tower on Mt. Constitution at Moran State Park, Orcas Island, Washington

 A half-mile trail leads visitors from the parking area to the campground and beach access.
 The beach is unique to the area as it's a stretch of fine gravel pockets as opposed to most of the islands rocky shoreline.
 And, the views are fantastic!
 Learn more about Obstruction Pass State Park here.

-Enjoy Various Water Activities
+Enjoy Various Water Activities and Tours

 Water activities are always a hit around the islands, with such beautiful scenery and so many protected coves.